ipfs-shipyard/nomios-web-uikit/src/components/text-input/README.md

 | lineStrength | number | | The current strength value. ⚠️ Please note that this value must be between 0 and 1. |
 | className | string | | A classname to override styles. |

-**Note:** Any props related to keyboard events, such as `onKeyUp` and `onChange`, will be spread to the underlying input element.
+**Note:** Any props related to the input, such as `placeholder`, `onKeyUp` and `onChange`, will be spread to the underlying input element.
 Any other props will be spread into the root element.

 ### `feedback` prop